lewishopkins/Alarm-O-Bot/README.md

 This is a simple bot for World of Warcraft Discord servers.

+The main purpose of the bot is to easily access information about players, including PvP ratings and PvE progression.
+There are also commands to retrieve token prices, check Pathfinder progress and see pet battle information.

 This bot uses:

 - Node.js - A server framework which is used to create scalable network applications.